amelye16/newsletter_app/stori_challenge/readme.txt

 $ cd ../..

 $ cd frontend/newsletter_app

+(On Mac and Linux) You need to have permissions to perform next action, to make sure it doesn't fail please run next line:
+$ chmod 755 * -fR

-docker build -t newsletter_frontend .
+$ docker build -t newsletter_frontend .

+2) Once images are created navigate to project folder:

+2.1) Go back to project folder:
+$ cd ../..

 2) Once images are created navigate to project folder: